cotodevel/toolchaingenericds/README.md

 - CUE : LZSS compression routines
 TWL support: Normatt (SD dldi code) / fincs (codec) / WinterMute / others (updated NDSTools, TWL hardware, VideoGL 3D code related to Texture mapping when using Call Lists )
 - lifehackerhansol: Testing and debugging a lot of TGDS compatibility across different NTR / TWL hardware.
+- nibbles27: Donated a TWL: DSi LL (Japanese) unit with IPS screens.
+Thank you!
+It really helped me to update all TGDS Projects in 2023 in TWL units.
+Greetings from Chile to Canada!
 ---------------------------------------------
 Guidelines:
 - TGDS homebrew fully implements NTR (DS mode) and TWL (DSi mode) support.
 All programs compiled for NTR mode will automatically generate a TWL binary counterpart.
 Both scenarios having support for DLDI or internal SD through SDK functions.